-The body is not built to sit for long periods of time.
-However, many people find themselves in jobs that cause them to spend hours on end sedentary.
-Whether you find yourself sitting more and more because of a job or your age, a sedentary lifestyle can lead to many serious health problems.
-Yet many adults find themselves sitting for 8 or 9 hours most days of the week.
+The body is not built to sit for long periods of time in a desk chair or armchair.
+Furniture like chairs can be uncomfortable and detrimental to our health.
+However, many people find themselves in jobs that cause them to spend hours on end sedentary in desk chairs or armchairs, which can negatively impact their work space.
+Whether you find yourself sitting more and more on an armchair or desk chair because of a job or your age, a sedentary lifestyle can lead to many serious health problems related to furniture.
+Yet many adults find themselves sitting in chairs for 8 or 9 hours most days of the week in their work space.

-For many people, it’s more since they sit at a desk at work all day, then come home to lounge in front of the TV.
-In between, they sit in their vehicle and finally lie down in bed at night.
-Far too many hours of the day are spent being inactive, and that is where the health risks come in.
+For many people, it’s more since they sit in an office chair at work all day, then come home to lounge in an armchair in front of the TV.
+In between, they sit in their vehicle and finally lie down in their master bedroom at night.
+Far too many hours of the day are spent sitting in an armchair, surrounded by walls, in a study space, and that is where the health risks come in.

 The Physical Symptoms of Sitting Too Much